kosher9/shipment-history/README.md

 ## How to run the app

-- Clown the project on your computer and open the `index.html` file in your browser.
+- Clown the project on your computer, run `npm install` and open the `index.html` file in your browser.
 - You can change the dataset by copying one from `data` folder and replacing the default one in `shipment.js` file at line 2

 ## Preview